 I believe that small personal choices can have a considerable impact on our surroundings and that small acts, if multiplied, can transform the world."

-"A few years ago I decided to stop buying almost all the cleaning products sold on the market.
-A terrible experience of toxic reactions following cleaning prompted the decision.
+"A few years ago I decided to stop buying almost all the cleaning products sold on the market - a terrible experience of toxic reactions following cleaning prompted this decision.
 Subsequently, I began to research all the products I was using in my home (and on my body too) and what I discovered was quite alarming.

-Household products are very harmful to the environment and our health.
-I learned that everyday household cleaning products (not just bleach) are quite toxic to our health and contribute to respiratory problems, skin irritation, nervous- system damage and other health issues.
-Apparently, the average woman wears 515 Chemicals on an average day ... without including what we breathe, eat and use for cleaning our home.
+Household products are very harmful, both to the environment and to our health.
+I learned that everyday household cleansers (not just bleach) have a toxic effect on our bodies and contribute to respiratory problems, skin irritation, nervous- system damage and other health issues.
+And the sources of toxicity are common: for example, the average woman on a typical day wears 515 Chemicals, many of them for purely cosmetic reasons; then, more broadly, there are harmful substances that we breathe, or continually eat and use for cleaning our home.

-So, I started thinking that maybe there was a different way for my beauty and cleaning routine, that different applications didn't require different products and that I had to stop collecting thousands of expensive and toxic products under my kitchen and bathroom sink.
+So, I started thinking that maybe I could adopt a different approach for my beauty and cleaning routine, that not all applications and jobs require different products and that perhaps I could throw out the expensive and toxic agents and clutter up the space under my kitchen and bathroom sinks.

-My different way was starting my household and cosmetics DIY, based on natural, toxic-free and biodegradable ingredients.
+My different approach was to start my own household and cosmetics DIY based on natural, toxic-free and biodegradable ingredients.

-Now I feel confident enough to share my knowledge with you, and you are going to find everything in my book and on this website.
-I hope you will find your right path as well ...always remember...
+Now I feel confident enough to share my knowledge with you: on this website and in my book you will find everything that you need to make your home a healthier place to live in.
+I hope you find your own right path.
+Always remember...

 THE JOURNEY OF A THOUSAND MILES BEGINS WITH ONE STEP (Lao Tzu)"